- Consider your workload and environment

 is the number of runners you want to run in total.

-Basic configuration: one runner, one worker
+Basic configuration: one runner manager, one runner

 For the most basic configuration, you install the GitLab Runner software on a supported compute architecture and operating system.
 For example, you might have an x86-64 virtual machine (VM) running Ubuntu Linux.